Sidduri2025/RehabEdge/README.md

 ## Real-Time Corrective Feedback
 If posture deviation is detected, the system immediately provides corrective feedback such as “Straighten your back” or “Raise your arm higher.”

+* The device camera captures a live video stream of the patient performing the exercise.
+Each video frame is processed individually for posture analysis.